Roasted Tomato and Chickpea Soup

 For the Soup:

-• Add the roasted tomatoes and garlic, along with their juices, plus the chickpeas and stock.
-Turn heat to medium-high and bring to a boil, uncovered, then turn heat to low, cover, and let simmer for 20 minutes.
+• Add the stock, whole rosemary sprig, and drained chickpeas and bring to a boil.
+Then cover tightly, turn the heat to low, and simmer for 30 minutes.

 For the Yogurt Crema: